 Before white settlers began to push into the vast west in any great numbers, an estimated 50-60 million buffalo freely roamed upon the Great Plains.
 American Indians hunted them for food and other necessities, and a harmonious ebb and flow between man and beast prevailed.

-This, all occurring in a time that the economy was depressed after the Civil War, led many a tough man to earn his living as a buffalo hunter.
+This, all occurring when the economy was depressed after the Civil War, led many a tough man to earn his living as a buffalo hunter.
 Armed with powerful, long-range rifles, individual hunters could kill as many as 250 buffalo a day.
-Tanneries paid as much as $3.00 per hide and 25¢ for each tongue, which made a nice living for hundreds of men, including the likes of Wyatt Earp, Bat Masterson, Pat Garrett, Wild Bill Hickok, and William F. Cody, just to name a few.
+Tanneries paid as much as $3.00 per hide and 25¢ for each tongue, which made a nice living for hundreds of men, including Wyatt Earp, Bat Masterson, Pat Garrett, Wild Bill Hickok, and William F. Cody, just to name a few.
 Unfortunately, once these hides and tongues were taken from the carcasses, the edible buffalo meat was often left to rot on the Plains.
 By the 1880s, over 5,000 hunters and skinners were involved in the trade.

 As the slaughter continued, the Indians became increasingly angry and resentful as they watched their main source of sustenance dwindle at the hands of the white man.
-This led to more and more Indian attacks which resulted in U.S. Army retaliation at the height of the Indian Wars.
-It was also at this time that the U.S. Government desired to separate the Indians from the rest of “civilization” by placing them on reservations.
-In order to do this, the U.S. Army aggressively pursued a policy to eradicate the buffalo, intentionally extinguishing the Indians’ sustenance, which would force them onto reservations.
+This led to more and more Indian attacks, which resulted in U.S. Army retaliation at the height of the Indian Wars.
+At this time, the U.S. Government desired to separate the Indians from the rest of “civilization” by placing them on reservations.
+To do this, the U.S. Army aggressively pursued a policy to eradicate the buffalo, intentionally extinguishing the Indians’ sustenance, which would force them onto reservations.

-”These men have done more in the last two years, and will do more in the next year, to settle the vexed Indian question, than the entire regular army has done in the last forty years.
+”These men have done more in the last two years and will do more in the next year to settle the vexed Indian question than the entire regular army has done in the last forty years.
 They are destroying the Indians’ commissary.
-And it is a well known fact that an army losing its base of supplies is placed at a great disadvantage.
-Send them powder and lead, if you will; but for a lasting peace, let them kill, skin, and sell until the buffalos are exterminated.
+And it is a well-known fact that an army losing its base of supplies is placed at a great disadvantage.
+Send them powder and lead, if you will, but for lasting peace, let them kill, skin, and sell until the buffalos are exterminated.
 Then your prairies can be covered with speckled cattle.”

-Fortunately, early conservation efforts led to the establishment of the world’s first national park – Yellowstone in 1872.
-There, a small buffalo herd was preserved, but still what few that were left outside of the park were being killed on Federal land, so, in 1894, the Lacey Act was signed into law, prohibiting the killing of any wildlife in federal preserves.
-The buffalo were saved from extinction and today it is estimated that there are over 150,000 bison on public preserves and in private hands.
+Fortunately, early conservation efforts led to establishing the world’s first national park – Yellowstone in 1872.
+There, a small buffalo herd was preserved, but still, what few that were left outside of the park were being killed on Federal land, so, in 1894, the Lacey Act was signed into law, prohibiting the killing of any wildlife in federal preserves.
+The buffalo were saved from extinction, and today it is estimated that there are over 150,000 bison on public preserves and in private hands.

 — Comanche Chief Ten Bears